Sync Metadata Between Photo Mechanic And Capture One

 Synchronization Options

 Synchronization of metadata between programs, like Photo Mechanic and Capture One, can be either one-way or two-way.
-Let us have a high-level view of both options first and review configuration details later.
+Let us have a high-level view of both options and review configuration details later.

 One-way Metadata Sync